benatkin/datetime/README.md

 # date-service

-This is the Clojure app that currently powers date.io.
-It's deployed to Heroku.
+This is the Clojure app for datetime.

-My current plan for date.io is to create a date/time service where people can do calculations on dates, get information on holidays, etc.
+My current plan for datetime is to create a date/time service where people can do calculations on dates, get information on holidays, etc.